South-Carolina-Language-Map/South-Carolina-Language-Map/README.md

   REACT_APP_MAPBOX_ACCESS_TOKEN=mapboxAcessToken
   ```
    - Replace `superDuperSecret` with some long random string like `25POUbVtx6RKVNWszd9ERB9Bb6`.
 The secret must be longer than 8 characters and not 'superDuperSecret' in order to avoid warnings.
-   - In addition, you will need to replace `mapboxAccessToken` with a token from [https://mapbox.com](https://mapbox.com)
+   - In addition, you will need to replace `mapboxAccessToken` with your own token from [https://mapbox.com](https://mapbox.com)
 - Start postgres if not running already by using `brew services start postgresql`
 - Run `npm run server`
 - Run `npm run client`
 - Navigate to `localhost:3000`
-- To access admin views,

 ## Usage